theosanderson/OTWebControl/README.md

-At the time of writing you have to opt in to the Alpha channel of OpenTrons to get a version with `screen`.
+At the time of writing you have to opt in to the Alpha channel of OpenTrons to update your robot to one with `screen`.

-Then

 ## Installation